Asst Professor , NanoEngineering

-Soft electronics, nano electronics, and materials for energy
+Soft electronics, nano electronics, and energy harvesting/storage devices

 Professor Xu’s research interests focus on understanding the electrical, mechanical, and other characteristic behaviors of functional inorganic materials when they are geometrically engineered into a soft format, and exploring these materials as building blocks for soft electronics, nano electronics, and energy harvesting/storage devices.